dzejzipl/dzejzipl.github.io/_posts/2021/2021-06-20-MEMTenantCustomization.md

 ![Customize your MEM Tenant"](/assets/images/posts/2021/TenantCustomization/top.jpg)Show branding of your organization to your users on the Company Portal app!

 Branding is very important.

 It is important to our users.
-Can show to what organization they are login.
-If we have multiple environments (like test, uat, or prod) we can, for example, set a background color to RED to show users that they will be working on the test environment, etc.
+Can show to what organization they are log in.
+If we have multiple enironments (like test, uat or prod) we can for example, set a background color to RED to show users that they will be working on test environment etc.

-Using Branding we can also configure HelpDesk information for end-users to help them to contact us if they have any issues.
+Using Branding we can also configure HelpDesk information for end-users to help them to contact with us if they have any issues.

-There are two possibilities to configure Branding for our tenant.
+There are two possibilites to configure Branding for our tenant.

-The first is Company Branding in the Azure AD portal.
-About that, I will write an article tomorrow.
+The first is Company Branding in the Azure AD portal - it will be described on the next post.

-The second one is configure branding for the Company Portal application.
-About this one - I want to show you today what we can configure.
+The second one is configure branding for Company Portal application.
+About this one I will show you now how to configure it.

 By default, Company Branding is empty.
-For example, there is the web version of Company Portal which by default looks like this:
+For example, there is web version of Company Portal which by default looks like this:

 ![Customize your MEM Tenant"](/assets/images/posts/2021/TenantCustomization/01.png)

-But I will show you how to configure it looks like on the below screen:
+But I will you show you how to configure it looks like on below screen:

 ![Customize your MEM Tenant"](/assets/images/posts/2021/TenantCustomization/02.png)